apache/incubator-stormcrawler/external/elasticsearch/README.md

 Edit the *-conf.yaml files as you see fit, compile with Maven and run the crawl topology with \:

-`storm jar target/*-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local crawler.flux`
+`storm jar target/*-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local es-crawler.flux`